My Chef's Apron

 Look at that beautifully browned and crispy crust.

-Note: Bake this thick pizza close to the oven floor, where the pizza crust will get the most radiant heat from the base.
+• Bake this thick-crust pizza close to the oven floor, where it will get the most radiant heat from the base.
 It will help crisp up the bottom of the pizza and create a beautiful crunchy golden-brown crust.

-• You can't go wrong with a protein-rich and simple Italian-flavored chicken salad.
+• You can't go wrong with a protein-rich and easy, Healthy Homemade Chicken Salad.

-• During colder days, I like to serve it with a cup of nourishing stracciatella soup, a Butternut Squash-Zucchini and Rosemary Soup, or Red Kuri Squash Soup.
+• During colder days, serve it with a cup of Nourishing Stracciatella Soup, Butternut Squash-Zucchini Soup, or Kabocha Squash Soup.

 • Top it off with extra (vegan) cheese of your choice, arugula, or Basil leaves.

 • Are you making it for Movie night?
-Make it part of a grazing board or serve it with a platter of raw veggies.
-Anything from sliced red bell peppers, cucumbers, fresh fennel pieces, and sweet Romaine lettuce leaves will add some crunchy pizzazz to your pizza.
+Make it part of an Italian grazing board or serve it with a platter of raw veggies.
+Anything from sliced red bell peppers, cucumbers, fresh fennel pieces, and sweet Romaine lettuce leaves will add some crunchy pizzazz to your thick-crust pizza.
 And don't forget maybe some olives and fresh figs!

 Now all that is left to do is for you to try out my family's delicious Sicilian-style thick-crust pizza recipe.